Higgs-Induced Gravitational Waves: the Interplay of Non-Minimal Couplings, Kination and Top Quark Mass: Probing the top-quark mass with gravitational waves

-Consequently, if the top quark mass is large and allows for the negative running of the Higgs self-coupling, the GW amplitude is going to be weaker due to the intrinsically lower kination scale.
-On the other hand, if the top quark mass is small and the Higgs is absolutely stable, the phase transition can happen at higher scales,~\footnote{The consistency of the spectator-field approximation requires the Higgs field non to backreact on the gravitational background and change the effective Planck mass, with the two conditions $\rho_{\rm tac}\ll \rho_\phi$ and $\xi h_{\rm tac}^2 < 0.1 \times M_P^2 $ imposing an upper bound on the scale of kination.
-Due to the typical value of ${\lambda(h_{\rm min}) \approx 10^{-3}}$, the parameter space we are considering is compatible with these bounds, see the discussion in \cite{Laverda:2023uqv, Laverda:2024qjt}.} up to the maximal bound on the inflationary scale $\mathcal{H}_{\rm max}=4.7\times10^{13} \textrm{ GeV}$ \cite{Bettoni:2021zhq} set by the Planck Collaboration \cite{Planck:2018jri}, leading to a stronger GW signal.
+Consequently, if the top-quark mass is large and allows for the negative running of the Higgs self-coupling, the GW amplitude is going to be weaker due to the intrinsically lower kination scale.
+On the other hand, if the top-quark mass is small and the Higgs is absolutely stable, the phase transition can happen at higher energy scales,~\footnote{ Due to the typical value of ${\lambda(h_{\rm min}) \approx 10^{-3}}$, the parameter space we are considering is generally compatible with the condition $\Delta_1\ll 1$ controlling the actual onset of the HIPT, see the discussion in \cite{Laverda:2023uqv, Laverda:2024qjt}.
+On the other hand, the condition $\Delta_2\ll 1$ is violated in limited regions of the parameter space where ${\cal H}_{\rm kin}\gtrsim 10^{12}$ and $\nu\gtrsim 10-15$, indicating the breaking of the effective field theory approach.
+For further details, we refer the reader to Appendix \ref{app:lattice_simulations}.} up to the maximal bound on the inflationary scale $\mathcal{H_{\rm inf}} \leq {\cal H}_{\rm max}=4.7\times10^{13} \textrm{ GeV}$ \cite{Bettoni:2021zhq} set by the Planck Collaboration \cite{Planck:2018jri}, leading to a stronger GW signal.

-The threshold separating these two scenarios is easily found from the running in \eqref{eq:running_bezrukov}.
-The solutions for $\lambda(\mu)=0$ have a bifurcation point at $\lambda_0=0$ which implies a simple relation
+The threshold separating these two scenarios is easily found from the running in \eqref{eq:running_fit}.
+The solutions for $\lambda(\mu)=0$ have a bifurcation point at

-giving us the largest top quark mass $\Bar{m}_t$ that is still compatible with the absolute stability of the SM vacuum.
-The best current measurement of the Higgs mass $m_h=125.2 \pm 0.11 \textrm{ GeV}$ \cite{ParticleDataGroup:2024cfk} corresponds to a critical top quark mass of $\Bar{m}_t=171.035 \textrm{ GeV}$ for its central value.
-In principle, below this threshold, the kination scale can be as high as $\mathcal{H}_{\rm max}$ but two observational constraints must be taken into account: reheating has to be achieved at temperatures above the BBN temperature and the contribution to total energy density by GWs cannot exceed the percentage allowed by the uncertainty on the number of effective relativistic degrees of freedom at BBN.
-The latter can be translated into the upper bound
+giving us the largest top-quark mass $\Bar{m}_t$ that is still compatible with the absolute stability of the SM vacuum.
+Below this threshold, the kination scale can be a priori as high as $\mathcal{H}_{\rm max}$ but several constraints must be taken into account: first, the self-consistency of the effective field theory approach enforces us to establish an upper cut-off $M_P/\xi$ on the amplitude of the Higgs fluctuations \cite{Barbon:2009ya,Burgess:2009ea,Hertzberg:2010dc,Burgess:2010zq,Bezrukov:2010jz,Bezrukov:2012hx,Ren:2014sya,Bezrukov:2014ipa,Fumagalli:2017cdo,Antoniadis:2021axu,Mikura:2021clt,Ito:2021ssc,Escriva:2016cwl,Karananas:2022byw}; second, the heating of the Universe and the associated onset of radiation domination must be achieved at temperatures above the BBN temperature; third, the contribution of GWs to the total energy density cannot exceed the percentage allowed by the uncertainty on the effective number of relativistic degrees of freedom at BBN \cite{Allahverdi:2020bys, Caprini:2018mtu, Bettoni:2021zhq},